Manas-E/Linkedin_clone/README.md

+# New Features in Version 2
+- Responsive Design
+- Like counter with microanimation
+- Search functionality
+- Mobile friendly view with Dark mode
+- removed some bug issues

 # LinkedIn UI Clone
 A replication of linkedin created with React.js and firebase.
 Implemented with redux to monitor user login and logout and material-ui Icons are used to make it look more identical.
 Enhanced with google news api to fetch news from tech domain.